l3utterfly/discord-antispam/README.md

 # Anti-Spam Discord Bot
 This is a simple commonJS Discord bot created with DiscordJS v14 and Keyv v5.
 The purpose is to be a very simple and light solution to preventing cross-posting (when a user, typically a compromised account, posts the same message in many or every channel of a Discord server, usually with malicious links or to shill some crypto scam).

+Whilst not developed for deployment to multiple servers, it probably can be deployed to multiple.